Panzer Dragoon II Zwei: Release

 Panzer Dragoon II Zwei was announced in Japan and teased at the promotional event "Toshimaen VS Sega Saturn" in December 1995.
 Production was said to be 30% complete by January 1996.
-In the West the finished game was shown off at the May 1996 Electronic Entertainment Expo.
+In the West the finished game was shown at E3 1996.
 Zwei was released on March 22 of that year in Japan, on April 17 in North America, and on May 10 in Europe.
 For the cover art CGI graphics were used, in contrast to the first game's Japanese cover, which was drawn by Giraud.
-Yoshida jokingly noted later that this was done to save money.
+Yoshida jokingly said this was done to save money.

 A PC version was announced in 2007 and planned for release on online video game service GameTap, but GameTap closed its North American offices in 2010 and changed focus to newer PC games.
-GameTap staff said that Saturn emulation was challenging, speaking in reference to a planned PC port of Saga that likewise never saw release due to GameTap's closure in 2015.
+GameTap staff said that Saturn emulation was difficult, speaking in reference to a planned PC port of Saga that likewise never saw release due to GameTap's closure in 2015.

 Following the releases of Saga for the Saturn and Panzer Dragoon Orta (2002) for the Xbox, the series went dormant due to low overall sales, with Sega licensing out later projects.
 Remakes of both Panzer Dragoon and Zwei were announced in 2018, published by Forever Entertainment and developed by their internal MegaPixel Studio under license from Sega.
 The Zwei remake was originally announced for a 2021 release date, but in June of that year it was postponed to an unspecified date.
 Scenes from Zwei are also planned for Panzer Dragoon Voyage Record, a virtual reality rail shooter based on sequences from the first three Panzer Dragoon games.